bsayli/spring-boot-openapi-generics-clients/README.md

 ## 💬 Feedback

 If you spot any mistakes in this README or have questions about the project, feel free to open an issue or start a discussion.
 I’m happy to improve the documentation and clarify concepts further!

+## ⭐ Support

+If you found this project useful, please consider giving it a star ⭐ on GitHub — it helps others discover it too!